shwethanidd/volttron-pnnl-applications/EnergyEfficiency/ProactiveDiagnosticAgent/README.md

 # ProactiveDiagnosis Agent

-Proactive Diagnosis agent allows you to write different recipes for diagnosis and it evaluates different diagnostics rules.
-Based on whether the diagnosis rules are true or false, it publishes a fault code or non-fault code mentioned in the config file.
+Proactive Diagnosis agent allows you to write different recipes for diagnosis, and it evaluates different diagnostics rules.
+Based on whether the diagnosis rules are true or false, it publishes a fault code or non-fault code defined in the config file.

 ## ProactiveDiagnosis Agent Configuration